Reference / Case Study

 Temperature and humidity alone can show that a room is drifting, but they do not explain whether the room is becoming unhealthy under occupancy or whether ventilation response is actually needed.
 For indoor-climate use cases, CO2 changes that interpretation.

-The practical problem behind this work was therefore not just “read another sensor.”
-It was:
+The practical problem behind this work was not just adding CO2 as another sensor value.
+It was making the measurement useful across the full device-to-dashboard path:

-• add CO2 without tangling the device code
+• adding CO2 without tangling the embedded device code

-• keep the telemetry shape usable outside the board
+• keeping the telemetry format understandable outside the board firmware

-• surface readings and alerts in a way that helps diagnose real room behavior
+• surfacing readings and alerts in a way that helps diagnose real room behavior

 System under test